BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 6 Part 2 LLM.md

 ```

 For your task, pick any questions in any field you like,
-<br>try to enforce the LLM answer into a structured output form.
+<br>try to enforce the LLM answer into a structured format.

 🎉 **Check Point 4**